treeverse/lakeFS/docs/integrations/glue_metastore.md

 We can use the exported Glue table with any tool that supports Glue Catalog (or Hive compatible) such as Athena, Trino, Spark and others.
 To use Athena we can simply run `MSCK REPAIR TABLE` and then query the tables.

-In Athena Run (Make sure the correct database is configured):
+In Athena, make sure that the correct database (`my-glue-db` in the example above) is configured, then run:

 ```sql
 MSCK REPAIR TABLE `animals_catalogs_main_9255e5`; -- load partitions for the first time